 I was recently in just that position.
 Knowing first hand what a devastating heart-break feels like, I wanted to crawl out of my body and surround my son with my love and comfort and the reassurance, that all will be well.
 The tears I cried when I witnessed his heart-wrenching sobs, and my helplessness in the emotional tsunami he was experiencing, threatened to create a tsunami of it’s own.

 When my heart was shattered in a painful betrayal, it nearly drowned me and threatened to suck me down into a deep, bottomless abyss.
 Facing my children, job , family, friends and life duties with my broken self, was the hardest thing I ever had to do.

-My firm grounding in the Lord Jesus Christ ( although having strayed from His path), was my saving grace literally.
-God showed himself faithful to me and I grabbed hold of the throne.
+My firm grounding in the Lord Jesus Christ ( although having strayed from His path at times), was literally my saving grace.
+God showed himself faithful to me and I grabbed hold of His throne.
 I held on for dear life and found healing and restoration in the loving arms of Jesus.